satori-com/mzbench/doc/cli.md

 `--provision_nodes false`
 :   Skip MZBench installation on the nodes.

-`--exclusive_node_usage false`
-:   Allow multiple nodes to be hosted on the same physical machine, i.e. do not allocate a physical machine exclusively for each node.

 `--node_commit=<commit>`
 :   Commit hash or branch name in the MZBench repository pointing to the MZBench version to install on the nodes.